-In this work, we proposed a general mathematical framework to verify the completeness of a user-defined pool of Pauli string operators with respect to a target Lie Algebra.
-This approach scales polynomially with the number of qubits where this complexity is determined by evaluating the rank of $\mathbf{\Gamma}_\A$ binary matrices derived from the commutation relations of operators in the pool.
-Unlike known greedy strategies, we demonstrated that algebraic equivalence relationships allow the ranks of these matrices to provide definitive information regarding the completeness of the pool.
-While this is a general approach applied to a variety of contexts, we specifically validated it within variational quantum algorithms for quantum chemistry.
-Therefore, using our construction strategy, we built symmetry-preserving MCPs aligned with the physical symmetries of a target problem.
-Because MCPs yield an operator pool that scales as $\mathcal{O}(N)$ rather than the usual $\mathcal{O}(N^4)$, adaptive VQE algorithms benefit from much lower gradient-evaluation overhead.
-With MCPs coupled to batched ADAPT, we achieve faster convergence in challenging regimes with respect to the number of energy evaluations, while also enabling the scalability gradient-free NI-DUCC-VQE ansatz previously limited by classical MCP construction cost.
-It is worth noting that these efforts align with the broad interest in making operator selection more efficient in adaptive variational methods, as seen in recent approaches \cite{huang2025quantum, anastasiou2023really, liu2021efficient, lan2022amplitude}.
-Overall, this new theoretical framework allows efficient classical construction of MCPs for a given Lie Algebra.
-We validated their use in the context of variational quantum algorithms, overcoming limitations of earlier approaches.
-Because minimal Pauli generator structures are foundational in stabilizer codes \cite{gottesman1997stabilizer, nielsen00, dauphinais2024stabilizer}, the efficient MCP construction introduced here may support application in quantum error correction, and more generally wherever compact Pauli basis are useful, e.g. in quantum control \cite{li2022quantum}, quantum machine learning and Hamiltonian simulation \cite{patel2024extension}, and might as well contribute to Lie Algebras classifications.
-Concrete avenues for future investigations include: \begin{itemize} \item \textbf{Sub-Lie Algebra characterization:} we aim to further characterize the sub-Lie Algebras obtained from symmetry-preserving pools.
-While numerical ranks found for these pools are $2N-4$, the theoretical properties of the sub-algebra generated is still under investigation.
+Because minimal Pauli generator structures are foundational in stabilizer codes \cite{gottesman1997stabilizer, nielsen00, dauphinais2024stabilizer}, the efficient MCP construction introduced here may support application in quantum error correction, and more generally wherever compact Pauli bases are useful, e.g. in quantum control \cite{li2022quantum}, quantum machine learning and Hamiltonian simulation \cite{patel2024extension}, and might as well contribute to Lie algebras classifications.
+Concrete avenues for future investigations include: \begin{itemize} \item \textbf{Sub-Lie algebra characterization:} we aim to further characterize the sub-Lie algebras obtained from symmetry-preserving pools.
+While numerical ranks found for these pools are $2N-4$, the theoretical properties of the sub-algebra generated are still under investigation.
 Furthermore, the theoretical significance of the ranks of these $\mathbf{\Gamma}_\mathcal{A}$ matrices, and how they can be related to the DLAs, is currently under investigation. \item \textbf{Basis selection:} Given the impact of the choice of the operator pool on the convergence of variational algorithms for quantum chemistry, determining the best basis for building MCPs, the number of starters, and the optimal algorithm for their selection remains an open question.
-Possible way forward include cheap energy sorting heuristics as introduced in \cite{feniou2025greedy}. \item \textbf{Compactification techniques:} We note that MB-ADAPT-VQE lacks a very compact representation that can likely be improved at a cheap cost using overlap-driven compactification techniques as introduced in \cite{feniou2023overlap, feniou2023sparse}. \end{itemize}
+Possible ways forward include cheap energy sorting heuristics as introduced in \cite{feniou2025greedy}. \item \textbf{Compactification techniques:} We note that MB-ADAPT-VQE lacks a very compact representation that can likely be improved at a cheap cost using overlap-driven compactification techniques as introduced in \cite{feniou2023overlap, feniou2023sparse}.